 This glossy 90 page gift book features coloured photographs of Land Rovers in the Falkland Islands with descriptive text.
 It includes 150 photographs of Land Rovers ranging from Series I to Defender 130 as well as scenic photographs of the islands, penguins and other wildlife.
 Land Rovers from collectors and private owners are presented.
 We showcase such beauties as a rare Roadless Traction 109″ Forest Rover and a stunning 1955 Series I 86″ hardtop (cover image).
 This book would be suitable for Land Rover enthusiasts as well as those interested in the Falkland Islands.

-If you do not yet have a copy of our book there is still time to order before Fathers’ Day for the Land Rover fan in your life…or just for yourself!
+- Please contact Nick Pitaluga to order a copy for the Land Rover fan in your life…or just for yourself!

 Please check out our Facebook page: @LandRoversFalk.Islands